Core Energy Desks · Trading Desk

 12. Liquidity Illusions in Gas

-13. Congestion & Constraint Pricing
+13. Congestion and Constraint Pricing

 14. Market Rule Changes Traders Ignore